📚

 Good work!
 With 105.2g of ethanol, we could make 102.
 L of CO2😮.

 You will see stoichiometry used with the ideal gas law (PV=nRT) and molarity (moles/mass or moles/volume, often denoted as M).
-Check out the practice problems to see how you’ll see them in problems.
+Check out the practice problems to see how you’ll see it in problems.

 General Steps